Last Updated: March 1st, 2020

 Our software uses the following types of cookies for the purposes set out below:

 Essential Cookies: These cookies are essential to provide you with services available through our site and to enable you to use some of its features.
 Without these cookies, the services that you have asked for cannot be provided, and we only use these cookies to provide you with those services.

 Functionality Cookies: These cookies allow our us to remember choices you make when you use our site, such as remembering your language preferences, and remembering your login details.
 The purpose of these cookies is to provide you with a more personal experience and to avoid you having to re-enter your preferences every time you visit our site.

-Analytics and Performance Cookies: These cookies are used to collect information about traffic to our site.
+Analytics and Performance Cookies: These cookies are used to collect information about traffic to your website.
 The information gathered does not identify any individual visitor.
 The information is aggregated and therefore anonymous.
-It includes the number of visitors to our site, the websites that referred them to our site, the pages that they visited on our site, what time of day they visited our site, whether they have visited our site before, and other similar information.
-We use this information to help operate our site more efficiently, to gather broad demographic information and to monitor the level of activity on our Site.
+It includes the number of visitors to your site, the websites that referred them to your site, the pages that they visited on your site, what time of day they visited your site, whether they have visited your site before, and other similar information.
+We use this information to provide you with more powerful content-level performance metrics and help you run a stronger content hub overall.

 We use Google Analytics for this purpose.
 Google Analytics uses its own cookies.
-It is only used to improve how our site works.
-You can find out more information about Google Analytics cookies here: https://developers.google.com/analytics/resources/concepts/gaConceptsCookies.
+You can find out more information about Google Analytics cookies here:

-You can prevent the use of Google Analytics relating to your use of our site by downloading and installing the browser plugin available via this link: http://tools.google.com/dlpage/gaoptout?hl=en-GB
+You can prevent the use of Google Analytics by downloading and installing the browser plugin available via this link: http://tools.google.com/dlpage/gaoptout?hl=en-GB

-Social Media Cookies: These cookies are used when you share information using a social media sharing button or “like” button on our site or you link your account or engage with our content on or through a social networking website
+Social Media Cookies: These cookies are used when your website visitors share information using a social media sharing button or “like” button on rour site or engage with your content on or through a social networking website

 such as Facebook or LinkedIn.
 The social network will record that you have done this.